 Tip 4: write it All down

-It is important, from the beginning, everything is exactly to write down and document.
+It is important to know and do, from the beginning, everything is exactly to write down and document.
 Nothing is worse to think of than after weeks of the literature search, what you’ve found everything.
 So the question is “Where’s the essay?” or statements like “Because was is because but can be avoided what” easily.

 Tip 5: save time

 Often you have for your scientific work, only a limited amount of time.
 Just in the initial stage of the search process, it is helpful to browse the table of contents of a book for relevant chapters or articles.
 In addition, there is often at the end of a Chapter with a summary.
 You will recognize quickly whether or not this literature is useful or not, and you’re not wasting unnecessary time.

 Tips for Literature Search – #6: Unnecessary Literature

 Books or texts that do not bring you further, you should not hire or directly back to the library.
 It can be very demotivating to see the stack of books in front of him.
 Effectively, only a third, however, is perhaps useful.
 Do yourself a Favor and keep only the literature that you really need.

 After a first Overview of your topic, the time has now come to consider in what direction you develop your work.
 A clear theme is the A and O. it is Only when this is found, you can start with the goal of accurate search.

 Tips for Literature Search – #8: in The mix

 Books also apply in today’s time as the most important literary document.
 You describe an issue is usually very accurate.
 The disadvantage is that books can often be out of date.
 Essays, however, are very precise, but light is often only one direction.
 A good mix of articles, websites and books, therefore, is important.